lawlesscreation/just-another-grid-system/README.md

 @import "path/to/jags.scss";
 ```

-Then look at the [different layouts](http://lawlesscreation.github.io/just-another-grid-system/gh-pages/layouts.html) to find the grid you require.
+Finally, take a look at the [different layouts](http://lawlesscreation.github.io/just-another-grid-system/gh-pages/layouts.html) to find the grid you require.
 You can nest the code to create even more [complex grids](http://lawlesscreation.github.io/just-another-grid-system/gh-pages/extreme-testing.html)!

 If you need Internet Explorer support for IE7-IE8 you will need a JavaScript polyfill for the CSS media queries, such as [Respond](https://github.com/scottjehl/Respond), which should be added to the `<head>`: